chainsquad/chainsquad.com/index.md

 # About

-ChainSquad is an independent blockchain development company founded privately by successful entrepreneurs around the world.
-Our mission is to facilitate the growth and adoption of industrial blockchain technology not just in the financial sector.
+{{site.name}} is a German blockchain development company with the mission to facilitate the growth and adoption of technologies in all industries not just in the financial sector.

 # Vision